junxit/us-congress-bills-110/bill.md

   >       - **(ii)** For purposes of this subparagraph, the sale of goods, other than food or medicine, on any terms other than a cash basis shall be considered to be an extension of credit.
   >     - **(B)** An applicant for insurance, reinsurance, financing, or other support for a project has an investment commitment valued at $20,000,000 or more for the energy sector in a country that is a state sponsor of terrorism.
   >   - **(2)** *Definitions* In this subsection:
-  >     - **(A)** *Cash basis* The term “cash basis” refers to a sale in which the purchaser of goods or services is required to make payment in full within 45 days after receiving the goods or services.
+  >     - **(A)** *Cash basis* The term cash basis refers to a sale in which the purchaser of goods or services is required to make payment in full within 45 days after receiving the goods or services.
-  >     - **(B)** *Energy sector* The term “energy sector” refers to activities to develop or transport petroleum or natural gas resources.
+  >     - **(B)** *Energy sector* The term energy sector refers to activities to develop or transport petroleum or natural gas resources.
-  >     - **(C)** *Investment commitment* The term “investment commitment” means any of the following activities if such activity is undertaken pursuant to a commitment, or pursuant to the exercise of rights under a commitment, that was entered into with the government of a state sponsor of terrorism or a nongovernmental entity in a country that is a state sponsor of terrorism:
+  >     - **(C)** *Investment commitment* The term investment commitment means any of the following activities if such activity is undertaken pursuant to a commitment, or pursuant to the exercise of rights under a commitment, that was entered into with the government of a state sponsor of terrorism or a nongovernmental entity in a country that is a state sponsor of terrorism:
   >       - **(i)** The entry into a contract that includes responsibility for the development of petroleum resources located in a country that is a state sponsor of terrorism, or the entry into a contract providing for the general supervision and guarantee of another person's performance of such a contract.
   >       - **(ii)** The purchase of a share of ownership, including an equity interest, in that development.
   >       - **(iii)** The entry into a contract providing for the participation in royalties, earnings, or profits in that development, without regard to the form of the participation.
-  >     - **(D)** *State sponsor of terrorism* The term “state sponsor of terrorism” means a country the government of which the Secretary of State has determined, for purposes of section 6(j) of the Export Administration Act of 1979, section 620A of the Foreign Assistance Act of 1961, section 40 of the Arms Export Control Act, or any other provision of law, to be a government that has repeatedly provided support for acts of international terrorism.
+  >     - **(D)** *State sponsor of terrorism* The term state sponsor of terrorism means a country the government of which the Secretary of State has determined, for purposes of section 6(j) of the Export Administration Act of 1979, section 620A of the Foreign Assistance Act of 1961, section 40 of the Arms Export Control Act, or any other provision of law, to be a government that has repeatedly provided support for acts of international terrorism.
   >   - **(3)** *Certification*
   >     - **(A)** *By applicants* A person or entity applying for insurance, reinsurance, a guaranty, financing, or other assistance under this title may not receive such support unless its chief executive officer certifies to the Corporation, under penalty of perjury, that the person or entity and its majority-owned subsidiaries are not engaged in any activity described in subparagraph (A) or (B) of paragraph (1).
   >     - **(B)** *By ultimate parent entities* In the case of an applicant that is a majority-owned entity of another entity, in addition to the certification under subparagraph (A), the chief executive officer of the ultimate parent entity of the applicant must certify, under penalty of perjury, that it and its majority-owned subsidiaries are not engaged in any activity described in subparagraph (A) or (B) of paragraph (1).